 The origins of the Rialto Bridge

-Located in the sestiere (neighborhood) of San Polo, on the left bank of the Grand Canal, the Rialto district has been the economic centre of the City of Doges since the 11th century.
-The main market of Venice moved in the area in 1097, and was quickly followed by shops, warehouses and even the city’s first banks and insurance companies.
+Located in the current sestiere (neighborhood) of San Polo, on the left bank of the Grand Canal, the Rialto neighborhood became the economic center of the Doges’ City as early as the 11th century.
+The Venice market set up shop there in 1097, attracting shops, warehouses, and even the city’s first banks and insurance companies.

-But soon a major problem arose: while the economic centre of Venice settled on the left bank of the Grand Canal, the political center of the city was situated on the opposite bank, in the sestiere of San Marco — where the Doge’s Palace (and the Bridge of Sighs) as well as St. Mark’s Basilica are located.
+However, a challenge emerged as the political center of Venice was located on the opposite bank of the Grand Canal from the thriving economic hub, in the current sestiere of San Marco – where the Doge’s Palace (and the Bridge of Sighs) as well as St. Mark’s Basilica are located.

 The Rialto Bridge before the 16th century

 The original Rialto Bridge looked nothing like it does today: it was actually made of a succession of barges and boats with wooden planks laid on top.
 Every time a boat had to cross the bridge, the planks had to be removed and the barges moved so as to make way.
 This makeshift solution was obviously far from ideal!